Bijesse/nhtt-workshop/lab_1-Setting_up_environment.md

 ## View your data in New Relic
 1. Navigate to your [New Relic account](https://one.newrelic.com).
 2. Locate `Services - OpenTelemetry` under `All entities`.
-3. You should see 9 microservices running and receiving data (AdService, CartService checkoutservice, CurrencyService, Frontend, PaymentService, productcatalogservice, recommendationservice, shippingservice).
-You should also see a 10th service under `Services - APM` (emailservice).
+3. You should see several microservices running and receiving OpenTelemetry data.
+You should also see a another service under `Services - APM` (emailservice).

 ## That's it